completium/open-tezos-md-task-util/README.md

 # Introduction

-This utility generates the `index.html` of an [Open Tezos](https://opentezos.com/) task from a Markdown file with standard syntax plus some dedicated md syntax.
+This utility generates the `index.html` of an [Open Tezos](https://opentezos.com/) task from a Markdown file.

 ### Install